infotechsoft/docker-solr/README.md

 ### Usage
 The container runs Solr within a Jetty server and exposes it on port `8983`.
-It is configured to load cores from directories placed in `/var/lib/solr`, which is exposed as a volume.
-Logging is sent to the console so it may be monitored using `docker logs`, and also written to a file on the exposed volume `/var/log/solr` for access by tools.
+It is configured to load cores from directories placed in `/var/lib/solr`.
+Logging is sent to the console so it may be monitored using `docker logs`, and also written to a file on `/var/log/solr` for access by tools.
 The container only contains the Solr libraries necessary for the web application, any other libraries required by cores must be provided by the user.

 Basic usage of the container for development should follow the [Quick Start](#quickstart) instructions.
 In order to build an image for hosting an index, a new `Buildfile` should be created from this one, which adds the